 Twice a year there is a great three day auction held at the Innisfail Auction Market in Innisfail, Alberta.
 This auction market holds regular cattle sales, as well as horse sales, but is also host to the Odd and Unusual Animal and Bird Auction.

-Every Easter, and Thanksgiving, weekend a three day auction is held and on the first day of the sale Goats and Sheep are sold.
+On the first day (Friday) of the sale Goats and Sheep are sold.
 Typically the sale opens with the bottle babies being sold - both goat kids, and lambs.
 Then goats are auctioned off, followed by sheep.
 Very often a few bags of feed are sold and a few other items related to sheep, and/or goats.

-Later in the day antiques, and caged pets are sold, with birds selling Saturday, and larger mammals on Sunday (horses, cattle).
+Later in the day antiques, and caged pets are sold, with birds (including house birds as well as poultry) selling Saturday, and larger mammals on Sunday (horses, donkeys, bison, llamas, cattle, and so forth).
+Tack and other large animal equipment is usually sold at the start of the Sunday sale.

 The sale is very well run, the animals penned so that people can look prior to the auction and make note of which animals they wish to bid on.
 The sheep and goats are generally NOT run into the ring in numerical order but rather by gender.